N4321D/Variational-Autoencoder-Demo/README.md

 ```
 # VARIATIONAL AUTOENCODER TIMESERIES CLASSIFICATION DEMO

 This repository contains a demo showcasing how autoencoders can be used to classify patterns in time series data, with a focus on variational autoencoders (VAEs).
-It is also an excellent way to learn more about different model architectures, optimizers, activation functions, and other aspects of machine learning because it shows you live what happens in the latent layer each epoch, essentially demonstrating how the model “learns”.
+It is also an excellent way to learn more about different model architectures, optimizers, activation functions, and other aspects of machine learning because it shows you live what happens in the latent layer after each epoch, essentially demonstrating how the model learns.

-The model uses an autoencoder to classify randomly generated repeating patterns in time series data.
-There are plots that show the model’s performance on validation data live after each epoch.
-It also demonstrates how the decoder regenerates output data and what the latent dimension looks like.
+The model uses an autoencoder to classiffy repeating patterns in time series data.
+There are also plots that show the model’s performance on validation data live after each epoch.
+Finally, there is a plot that demonstrates how the decoder regenerates output data and what the latent dimension looks like.

 ![Live Plot Untrained Model](docs/live_plot.png)